 States Move To Restrict Parents' Refusal To Vaccinate Their Kids

-All U.S. states require parents to vaccinate their children against some preventable diseases, including measles, mumps, rubella and whooping cough, in order to attend school.
+All U.S. states require most parents to vaccinate their children against some preventable diseases, including measles, mumps, rubella and whooping cough, in order to attend school.
 Such laws often apply to children in private schools and day care facilities, as well as public schools.

 At the same time, beyond medical exemptions, most states also allow parents to opt out of this vaccination requirement for religious reasons.
 And seventeen states permit other exemptions — allowing families to opt out of school vaccination requirements for personal or philosophical reasons.